YuxuanHU1998/Skeleton-based-Gesture-Recognition-with-a-Lightweight-Transformer/README.md

 Traditional approaches often rely on frame-level features or sliding-window–based sampling combined with classical classifiers.
 Such methods have limited ability to explicitly model temporal dynamics.

-This project revisits a VR-based hand gesture recognition task originally implemented using scikit-learn classifiers, and explores whether a lightweight Transformer encoder can better capture **temporal motion patterns** under a **low-data regime**.
+This project revisits a VR-based hand gesture recognition task originally implemented using scikit-learn classifiers, and explores whether a lightweight Transformer encoder can better capture temporal motion patterns under a low-data regime.

 ---